swkkd/gowebapi/docs/StreamSetApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **StreamSetGetInterpolatedAtTimes**
-> ItemsStreamValues StreamSetGetInterpolatedAtTimes(ctx, webId, time, optional)
+> ItemsStreamValues StreamSetGetInterpolatedAtTimes(a.client.ctx, webId, time, optional)
 Returns interpolated values of attributes for an element, event frame or attribute at the specified times.

 Any time series value in the response that contains an 'Errors' property indicates PI Web API encountered a handled error during the transfer of the response stream.